Skylar Thompson: 2023

 With Tagovailoa healthy, Thompson served as the third-string quarterback behind Mike White and did not appear during the 2023 season.

 2024

-Thompson replaced Tagovailoa in their Week 2 game against the Bills after the latter left the game with a concussion.
-Thompson later started in Week 3 against the Seahawks but left midway through the third quarter in their 24–3 loss with a rib injury.
+Thompson replaced Tagovailoa in their Week 2 game against the Buffalo Bills after the latter left the game with a concussion.
+Thompson later started in Week 3 against the Seattle Seahawks but left midway through the third quarter in their 24–3 loss with a rib injury.
 He was waived on December 14, 2024 and re-signed to the practice squad three days later.